fairagro/m4.4_sciwin_client/docs/tool.md

 # Tool Commands
 `s4n`s tool commands are designed to facilitate the interoperability with CWL CommandLineTools.
-The tool command itself has three subcommands for basic C~~R~~UD operations: `create`, `list` and `remove`.
+The tool command itself has three subcommands for basic CR~~U~~D operations: `create`, `list` and `remove`.

 ```
 Provides commands to create and work with CWL CommandLineTools